kspviswa/site/src/content/blog/2023-04-27-running5gs-in-mac.md

 ---
 author: Viz
 pubDatetime: 2023-04-27T21:41:46
-title: Do you want to run a 5G network in Apple Silicon
+title: "Do you want to run a 5G network in Apple Silicon 🖥️ ?"
 featured: true
 description: Read this post if you are considering to run a 5G network in your home lab powered by Apple Silicon
 draft: false
 tags:
   - Telecom
-  - 5G Series
+  - 5G-Series
   - experiments
 ---